gfx-labs/ip-app/docs/docs/concepts/Governance/Delegation.md

 At launch, Recognized Delegates must meet the following criteria:
 - Unambiguously and publicly post their intention to become a Recognized Delegate in the appropriate section of the Interest Protocol forum.
-- Provide any platform or appeal to potential delegators in that post.
+- Provide a platform to potential delegators in that post.
 - Provide the address they wish to serve as their delegate address.
 - Disclose any conflicts of interest and their policy (if any) when those conflicts are relevant to a vote.